About the Book

 What’s one thing you’d tell your younger self?

 The love of Jesus Christ is the answer to every question.

 Have you ever thought about what it would be like to focus on seeing

 Would you like to be a part of a membership where everyday you are pointed back to God and seeing Him in your everyday life?

 If that sounds like something you’re interested in, I invite you to come check it out!

 Don’t forget to check out the other blog spots listed below for your convenience.

-To celebrate her tour, Amanda is giving away the grand prize of a $50 Amazon gift card along with a “She Seems So Normal” #showyourcrown pin and sticker along with a signed copy of the book!!
+To celebrate her tour, Leigh is giving away the grand prize package of a $50 Amazon gift card along with a “She Seems So Normal” #showyourcrown pin and sticker along with a signed copy of the book!!